 A dual graph (blue) plotted against the primal source graph (red).
 In this case, the true geometry has not been plotted so that the dual graph is easily delineated from the primal graph.

-NetworkLayer, which means that each data point will be associated with the two closest network nodes — one in either direction — based on the closest adjacent street edge.
+cityseer will assign each data point to the two closest network nodes — one in either direction — based on the closest adjacent street edge.
 This enables

-cityseer to use dynamic spatial aggregation methods that more accurately describes distances from the perspective of pedestrians travelling over the network, and relative to the direction of approach.
+cityseer to use dynamic spatial aggregation methods that more accurately describe distances from the perspective of pedestrians travelling over the network, and relative to the direction of approach.

 Data points assigned to a Network Layer.